S-Leuthold/horizons/README.md

 `horizons` is a modular R framework for analyzing mid-infrared (MIR) soil spectra.
 Built on the `tidymodels` ecosystem, it provides a suite of tools for reproducible soil property prediction and spectral analysis.
 The package supports end-to-end workflows, including data ingestion, spectral preprocessing, automated covariate fetching, robust model tuning, and ensemble stacking.

 Designed for researchers in soil biogeochemistry and environmental data science, `horizons` prioritizes transparency, modularity, and reproducibility.
-While it does not provide a graphical user interface, it offers a powerful and flexible foundation for rigorous modeling and analysis.
+It aim to offer a powerful and flexible foundation for rigorous modeling and analysis.

 > **Note**: `horizons` is in active development and remains experimental.
 The whole thing is subject to break, be weird, and not handle edge cases well.
 If you find a bug, please submit an issue or a pull request, and I'll try to update things to fix it.
 This is kind of a passion project though, so mileage may vary as to how fast things get done.